 We hope that you and your families are healthy and safe.
-The University is closely monitoring the government of Ontario's plans for safely reopening our province.
-We're optimistic about a gradual, safe return to campus and at Daniels, we will be prioritizing activities that benefit the most from in-person experiences, such as studio classes.
+We're optimistic about our return to campus and at Daniels.
 We are excited to have you join our community and are looking forward to seeing you in person!